When is New Student Orientation and when do classes start?

 When will auditions be held for music ensembles?

 Auditions are held during the first week of classes.
 Sign-ups will be in Paulin Hall at the beginning of the quarter.
-For choral ensembles, sign up outside Room 135.
-For orchestra, sign up outside Room 102.
-For wind ensemble, sign up outside Room 145.
 For more information, contact the Music Department at (707) 965-6201.

 When can I move into the residence hall and what do I need to bring?

-The residence halls will be open for you to move in on Wednesday, September 18, from 1-4 P.M.
-Hopefully, you will have already filled out the Housing Reservation and sent in the $150 room reservation fee to Enrollment Services.
+The residence halls will be open for you to move in on Wednesday, September 17, from 1-4 P.M.
+Hopefully, you will have already filled out the Housing Reservation and paid the $150 enrollment fee.